 I moved to New York City in 2012 to study musical theatre at NYU and after moving out of the dorms junior year, I needed a summer job.
 A friend of mine set me up with a family in Carroll Gardens and there began our "Summer of Fun!"
 I spent four to five days a week with three awesome Brooklyn kids (ages 4-6).
 We explored all over town, going to the beach, the pool, libraries, museums, and parks.
 The following summer we got to do it all over again!
 During my Summers of Fun, I met a handful of other parents from the neighborhood and began sitting for them for date nights and days off of school (ages ranged from 3-12).

-Most recently, I helped out a dad who suddenly lost his wife due to complications after childbirth.
+Towards the end of Summer 2017, I helped out a dad who suddenly lost his wife due to complications after childbirth.
 He needed an emergency fill-in nanny before his full time nanny was ready to start.
 I spent three days a week with his three boys, (5 years old, 2 years old, and 2 months old) taking the older two to and from daycare and school and taking care of the baby.
 I also helped make sure the freezer was always stocked with donated breast milk and helped coordinate dinners that were being donated to the family each evening.

 My background in theatre has given me the chance to really embrace being a kid again and I can spend hours on end reading to kids in silly voices or singing songs together.
 I love to engage kids of all ages in activities that let them embrace their creativity and joy, making them feel heard and celebrated for being exactly who they are.
 From infants to pre-teens, I approach childcare with an open ear and an open heart.
-I believe in treating children as if their experiences are valid even though they are not fully realized adults yet.
+I believe in treating children as if their experiences and emotions are valid even though they are not fully realized adults yet.
 The world is a big and confusing place and I always try to do my best to help kids navigate it, whether that’s teaching them that 2+2=4 or helping them create art that expresses their feelings.